REACH (Singapore)

 It was a division under the Ministry of Community Development, Youth & Sports (MCYS), which was restructured on 1 November 2012.
-REACH was assimilated into MCI.
+REACH was assimilated into then MCI.

 History

 REACH was launched on 12 October 2006 when the Feedback Unit was restructured to move beyond gathering public feedback, to become the lead agency for engaging and connecting with citizens.
 REACH was also appointed as the Singapore government's e-engagement platform in January 2009.